 Integrate math into your adventure outside.
 How do the shadows of plants differ?
 What percentage of the schoolyard is covered with trees?
 How could the space be divided into equal parts?
 Measure angles between the tree branches and the trunk.

-Don’t really have a good space in the schoolyard?
 Have students plan and propose ways the school and community could bring more nature in.
 Get planters, buy flowers, plant trees or calculate the costs of this.
 Check with your local gardening centre for donations.
 Involve students in this project with math, writing, and oral presentation skills.

 Science